Fannie Mae: What If Steve Mnuchin Isn't Confirmed By The Senate?

 3) Finally, look at how thinly capitalized Fannie Mae was at that time.

 Can anyone with a straight face really tell me that Hank Paulson and government officially had any other choice than to take the extreme measures they did to save a financial meltdown?
 When your total 2007 shareholders' equity of only $44 billion is pledged against $877 billion in held loans and guarantees 2.3 trillion worth of mortgages, and housing prices tank by 30%, shareholders and preferred holders get wiped out.
 That is how capitalism works.
-You can't just put the medicine on others and not yourself when the outcomes doesn't go your way.
+You can't just put the medicine on others and not yourself when the outcomes don't go your way.

 Look at the fate of Washington Mutual, Countrywide, IndyMac (which Mr. Mnuchin took over), Bear Stearns, Lehman, and countless others financial institutions.
 Besides the fact that the GSEs were so insolvent and technically failed, there aren't a lot of good arguments for privatizing Fannie Mae and Freddie Mac other than to give a giant pay day to hedge funds and lobbyists at the expense of the general public.

-Switching gears, in May 15, 2015, Jim Parrott and Mark Zandi wrote a nice policy paper titled Be Careful What You Ask For (see link here) where they modeled and articulated that privatizing these institutions would cause interest rates to rise by at least 43 to 97 basis points (for prime borrowers).
+Switching gears, in May 15, 2015, Jim Parrott and Mark Zandi wrote a nice policy paper titled, Be Careful What You Ask For (see link here), where they modeled and articulated that privatizing these institutions would cause interest rates to rise by at least 43 to 97 basis points (for prime borrowers).
 They also wrote that interest rates for borrowers on the lower economic strata, with lesser credit score credentials, could get completely pushed out of accessing the housing market.

 Finally, for anyone long the common or preferreds, I highly encourage you to read John Carney's piece in the WSJ, published May 17, 2016, titled The Latest Fannie and Freddie Reform Bill Offers A Bonanza For Hedge Funds.
 Within the piece, Mr. Carney succinctly articulates the scary nexus between hedge funds, lobbyists, and politicians.